PilotEnshrined 2007 1944-2008

 Fossett was declared legally dead by an Illinois judge in February 2008, five months after his small plane vanished Sept.
 3, 2007 while he was flying over the Nevada desert.
 He was 63.

-“I pursue world records for the sense of personal achievement.
+“I pursue world records for a sense of personal achievement.
 I never tire of the satisfaction of reaching another goal.
 I will always find fascinating new endeavors.”